Rufus Isaacs, 1st Marquess of Reading

 Rufus Daniel Isaacs, 1st Marquess of Reading (10 October 1860 – 30 December 1935), known as the Earl of Reading from 1917 to 1926, was a British Liberal politician and judge, who served as Lord Chief Justice of England, Viceroy of India, and Foreign Secretary, the last Liberal to hold that post.
 The second practising Jew to be a member of the British cabinet (the first being Herbert Samuel, who was also a member of H. H. Asquith's government), Isaacs was the first Jewish Lord Chief Justice, and the first British Jew to become a marquess.

-Biography
+Early life

 Rufus Isaacs was born at 3 Bury Street, in the parish of St Mary Axe, London, the son of a Jewish fruit importer at Spitalfields.
 He was educated at University College School and then entered the family business at the age of 15.
 In 1876–77 he served as a ship's boy and later worked as a jobber on the stock-exchange from 1880 to 1884.
-In 1887 he married Alice Edith Cohen, who suffered from a chronic physical disability and died of cancer in 1930, after over 40 years of marriage.
-The Lady Reading Hospital in Peshawar is named after her.

-He then married Stella Charnaud, the first Lady Reading's secretary.
-His second marriage lasted until his own death in 1935.
-After his death Stella Isaacs was made Dame Commander of the Order of the British Empire (DBE) in 1941, promoted to Dame Grand Cross (GBE) in 1944, and then in 1958 made a life peeress as Baroness Swanborough, of Swanborough in the County of Sussex.